 This may seem counterintuitive to deciding your rates, but it is an important consideration.

 You want to encourage buying, and sometimes the best way to do that is to run a promo or a discount.

-You could drive business by offering a discount on your first beat or a promo for if you buy more than one beat.
+You could drive business by offering a discount on their first beat purchase or a promo if they buy more than one beat.
 These will both convert faster than selling at a single rate.

-Now you shouldn’t run these all the time but doing specials now and them will help build your audience.
+However, you shouldn’t run these all the time.
+But doing specials now and then will help build your audience.

 Another great idea is to offer packages at a rebate rate for rebate buyers.
 This will help build your reputation and elicit a good word of mouth campaign.